 The failures of SVB and Signature add a new wrinkle.
 For a decade, SVB has been a key source of capital behind the boom in technology startups.
-However, the sharp rise in interest rates over the past 12 months slowed investment in tech start-ups and began to quickly drain the bank’s deposits.
+However, the sharp rise in interest rates over the past 12 months investment in tech start-ups quickly drain the bank’s deposits.
 Following several failed attempts at raising capital and a hysteria-induced bank run, regulators at the FDIC seized control of the bank on Friday afternoon.
 As depositor concern spread, Signature Bank met the same fate two days later.
 It is worth noting that these banks are uniquely concentrated in the tech-focused venture capital and cryptocurrency communities.

 To stem the flow of deposits from similar regional banks around the country, the FDIC, Federal Reserve, and Treasury Department took swift action to shore up confidence in the banking system.
 The FDIC announced that all SVB and Signature depositors would be made whole from the Deposit Insurance Fund.
 In addition, the Federal Reserve announced a new Bank Term Funding Program to safeguard institutions vulnerable to the market instability created by the SVB.
-The U.S. Treasury is providing $25 billion to backstop the program, essentially creating a government-backed guarantee that depositor funds are secure.
+The U.S. Treasury is providing to backstop the program, essentially creating a government-backed guarantee that depositor funds are secure.
 These actions have calmed the broader market, but regional banks and other deposit-gathering institutions remain under pressure.

 Investors with DCM have little direct exposure to this space.
 We believe the banks and financial institutions we hold in client portfolios are highly diversified and well-positioned to endure hardships in the broader banking sector.

 It is too early to say how much of a ripple effect these events will have.
 Our focus remains on owning companies with solid balance sheets and actionable long-term growth strategies.
 Over time, companies trade on their own merits, and those with a path to sustainable and predictable dividend growth continue to look attractive.
-We will continue to monitor this fluid situation to ensure there isn’t spillover into other parts of the market and economy.
+We will continue to monitor this fluid situation to ensure there isn’t into other parts of the market and economy.

 As always, we’re happy to answer any questions you may have regarding this situation.
 Give us a call at (812) 421-3200 or email us at email@example.com if you need help navigating these murky waters.